MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 <div>{name_value}</div>
 ```

 One issue I encountered at first was the inclination to bind to the writable store itself.
-There's an important distinction here - the store is the container for the value, but is not the value itself:
+There's an important distinction here - the store is the *container* for the value, but is not the value *itself*:

 <p><img src="/images/svelte/store_binding.png" alt="You can't bind directly to Writeable Store" title="You can't bind directly to Writeable Store" /></p>